dbalikhin/Sarifintown/MCP_SETUP.md

 - `command` + `args`: starts the MCP server process.
 - `cwd`: optional but useful for predictable relative paths.
 - `env.PROJECT_ROOT`: **required** for correct SARIF discovery from `.sarif/`.
+- `DOTNET_ENVIRONMENT`: optional; this project does not require it for MCP behavior.

 ### Path guidance